buildspace/buildspace-projects/GPT3_Writer/en/Section_2/Lesson_3_Add_in_your_prompt.md

 So…how’s your product feeling now?
 Mines is absolutely insane now lol.
 It’s creating some A+ tier blog posts for me about everything from anime to nuclear fission to relationship advice.
 Beautiful.

+*Thinking about posting your code for the world to see?
+[Vercel](https://vercel.com/) and [Railway](https://railway.app/) are great options, but like many companies, they have a limit (~10 sec) to how long they'll wait for a response from OpenAI.
+If you run into issues, you might have to tweak your `max_tokens` amount or use a different model (e.g. text-curie-001).*

 ### Please do this or Farza will be sad.

 You’ve gotten so far.
 I’m proud af of you. **Give yourself a pat on the back, you’re doing some insane stuff!!** Go ahead and take a screenshot of your web app with one of your favorite prompts + outputs and post it in #progress.
 I want to see all the crazy shit y’all are generating lol.